LibertyDSNP/spec/pages/ActivityStreams/Overview.md

 | MP4    | `video/mp4`  | [RFC4337](https://www.iana.org/go/rfc4337) |
 | Raw    | `video/raw`  | [RFC4175](https://www.iana.org/go/rfc4175) |

-Video objects should include a `"duration"` field with a string complying with the [XML Schema 11-2](https://www.w3.org/TR/xmlschema11-2/) standard for duration strings as recommended in the [Activity Vocabulary](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-duration) specification.
+Video objects may include a `"duration"` field with a string complying with the [XML Schema 11-2](https://www.w3.org/TR/xmlschema11-2/) standard for duration strings as recommended in the [Activity Vocabulary](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-duration) specification.
 Video objects linking to live streaming content may use the string `"Live"` for the duration field or omit it entirely.

-Clients must also include fields of `"height"` and `"width"` each with positive integer value on either the root activity object or the individual link sub-objects if multiple are present.

 For example, the following would be valid video objects: